Factors behind Texas car insurance rates

 Luckily, providing proof of coverage can be as simple as having your phone on hand.
 State law now permits digital proof of insurance so you can access it on your smartphone, tablet, or other device.
 Esurance policyholders in Texas can even save ID cards to their phones so they're available offline, too, through our free mobile app.

 If you've had a policy for 60 days or more, your coverage can be canceled by your insurance company if you don't pay your premium, file a fraudulent claim, or get your license or registration suspended.

 Uninsured drivers in Texas

-According to a recent report from the Insurance Research Council (IRC), 15 percent of Texas drivers drive without car insurance in 2009.
+According to a 2011 report from the Insurance Research Council, 15 percent of Texas drivers were without car insurance in 2009.
 That was above the national average of 13.8 percent.

 Consider adding some type of uninsured motorist coverage to your policy so that you and your passengers are protected if injuries or damage to your property result from an accident you didn't cause.